Bernard Weinraub: The Accomplices

 As a playwright, he published his first play, The Accomplices, in 2007.
 It dealt with the refusal of President Franklin D. Roosevelt's administration to admit more Jews during The Holocaust in World War II.
 The play was performed both in New York and Los Angeles, and was nominated for a Drama Desk Award.
 Los Angeles Times critic Charles McNulty said that "no one gets off the hook" in the play, including Weinraub's former employer The New York Times, except for Eleanor Roosevelt.
 He commended Weinraub's journalism skills but faulted "the phony telegraphic manner in which it’s dramatized."

 In the Times, which was negatively mentioned in the play, critic David Ng faulted Accomplices as "a mind-numbing history lesson" and a "soporific lecture of a play."

 Above the Fold

 His second play, out in 2014, was Above the Fold.
 Based on the Duke lacrosse case, it shows the struggles of an African American journalist who realizes the scandal is phony while covering it.
 It premiered at the Pasadena Playhouse in Pasadena, California.
 It was directed by Steven Robman and the lead actress was Taraji P. Henson.

 Personal life

 He has been married twice.
 He has two children, a son and a daughter, from his first marriage to Judith Weinraub.
-He met Amy Pascal, a film industry executive, at The Peninsula Beverly Hills in 1996; they got married in 1997.
-They reside in Brentwood, a Western suburb of Los Angeles, California, with their son.
+He met Amy Pascal, a film industry executive, at The Peninsula Beverly Hills in 1996; they were married in 1997, and have a son.
+They reside in Brentwood, a Western suburb of Los Angeles, California.